How to Use TrialWorks in the Cloud

 Why TrialWorks is Better in the Cloud

-For many law firms, TrialWorks is great.
-And it’s even better in the cloud.
+For many law firms, TrialWorks is great, and it’s even better in the cloud.

-For most law firms, life is simply better in the cloud; and TrialWorks is no exception.
-You can run TrialWorks in the cloud, and before we explain exactly how TrialWorks cloud hosting works, I’ll take a moment to explain why, in most cases, TrialWorks is better in the cloud.
+You can run TrialWorks in the cloud, and before we explain exactly how TrialWorks cloud hosting works, I’ll take a moment to explain why you should.

 There are, however, a few major caveats to this statement, which we’ll cover later in this article.